lvgl/lvgl/docs/overview/font.rst

 A ready to use FreeType can be found in
 `lv_freetype <https://github.com/lvgl/lv_lib_freetype>`__ repository.

-To do this, a custom :c:struct:`lv_font_t` variable needs to be created:
+To do this, a custom :cpp:type:`lv_font_t` variable needs to be created:

 .. code:: c